 Colorist & Color Grader

-As this little video uses 4k footage exclusively I decided that it would also benefit from bring created in 4k so you can see the smooth color transitions, subtlety and detail that this image size provides – although you will have to go to https://youtu.be/y84UoTxs52g and change your viewing size to 4k to get the benefit of all of those pixels.
+As this little video uses 4k footage exclusively, I decided that it would also benefit from bring created in 4k .
+This way you can see the smooth color transitions, subtlety and detail that this image size provides – although you will have to go to https://youtu.be/y84UoTxs52g and change your viewing size to 4k to get the benefit of all of those pixels.

 The CLAi 4k Colorist Reel - The Art of Color Grading